-I’ve been on a number of coach trips over the years most of these journeys have been, historically, marred by the queasy feeling associated with travel or motion sickness.
-I needed to know how to stop travel sickness on a coach.
+I’ve been on a number of coach trips over the years most of these journeys have been marred by the queasy feeling associated with travel or motion sickness.
+I needed to know how to stop travel sickness on a coach or any other vehicle.

 Travelling by coach can cause travel or motion sickness.
 A coach trip can be more comfortable than travelling by car.
 Being higher a coach does provide a better view.
 But what about the effects of travel sickness?
 This can turn a journey into a struggle, so, here we share a possible answer.